liz3/blog/_posts/2022-03-10-discord-account.md

 **Takeaway: A real person is not likely to mention its them in a direct message channel.**

-I can only mention again i never wrote with that person again, but here i did the first f-up, i did not get suspicous when they introduced themselfs, which normally shouldnt happen.
+I can only mention again i never wrote with that person before, but here i did the first f-up, i did not get suspicious when they introduced themselfs, which normally shouldnt happen.

 i then answered:
 ```